OpenSmalltalk/opensmalltalk-vm/CONTRIBUTING.md

-This will go over all the changes in tracked files and you can quickly decide to stage them or leave them out of this commit, then you commit them, and then you'll get a status info.
+This will go over all the changes in tracked files and you can quickly decide to stage them or leave them out of this commit, then you commit them, and then you'll get status info.
 Repeat `git go` until all modifications you want to keep are committed.

 For new files, you'll have to add them with `git add`.